-Community Associations Institute (CAI) supports the right of all individuals to be free from illegal discrimination on the basis of race, color, religion, sex, familial status, national origin or disability.
-Although sexual orientation has not been included in the federal Fair Housing Act at this time, seventeen states and some local ordinances do protect this status.
-CAI also supports the right of community associations to enforce their covenants, bylaws and rules, provided they do not illegally discriminate against any protected class.
+Community Associations Institute (CAI) supports the right of all individuals to be free from illegal discrimination on the basis of race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, or disability.
+CAI also supports the right of community associations to enforce their covenants, bylaws, and rules provided they do not illegally discriminate against any protected class.

-CAI encourages fair and reasonable interpretations and administration of, or changes to, fair housing acts and related legislation and regulations.
+CAI encourages fair and reasonable interpretations and administration of, or changes to, federal, state, and local fair housing acts and related legislation and regulations.

-In 1968, Congress adopted the Federal Fair Housing Act to prohibit discrimination based on race, color, religion, sex or national origin.
+In 1968, Congress adopted the Federal Fair Housing Act to prohibit discrimination based on race, color, religion, sex, or national origin.
 In 1988, Congress amended the Act by adding handicap and familial status to the list of classes protected from discrimination.
 Almost all states have enacted similar or identical statutes.
 The 1988 law provides exceptions from familial discrimination claims for valid housing-for-older-persons communities.
 The Housing for Older Persons Act [HOPA] signed into law by President Clinton in 1995 amended the housing-for-older-persons exemption from familial-status discrimination claims.
 It modified one of the 1988 Amendments Act requirements while continuing to require that at least 80 percent of the housing units be occupied by at least one person 55 years of age or older.
 A further requirement for facilities or communities claiming the exemption is a biennial age verification.
-HOPA may provide a 'good faith reliance defense or exemption against monetary damages' with respect to claims of familial discrimination.
+HOPA may provide a "good faith reliance defense or exemption against monetary damages" with respect to claims of familial discrimination.